 Better Data Analysis, Better Decisions

 Your company has great employees.
 They are probably always looking for ways to improve their job performance and the satisfaction of your customers, clients, and suppliers.
 The trick is for them to find new ways to gain an advantage over your competition.
 That might include changing your pricing to better reflect seasonal trends or identifying more ways to optimize staffing.You can take these employee efforts to the next level by using data analysis to make the most of the information your company already has and combine it with market informatio n.

 Analyzing patterns can identify ways to minimize client waits at teller windows or registration desks in order to provide great customer service without overstaffing.
 Comparing company locations can offer clues as to how to make each location more competitive.
 Looking at what products and services have been the most popular can assist your team in stocking products, staffing for the upcoming season, and identifying new opportunities.

 A new pricing strategy might attract new customers or allow your company to maximize hotel room occupancy.
 Robust data analysis can facilitate investor meetings or acquisition planning.

 You can use an outside consultant to tackle the data when your company needs to prepare for a project.
 That saves your company from having to add staff to handle this peak demand.
 This helps your employees be more successful by allowing them the time to focus on other parts of the project without becoming overworked.

 Remember, you don’t have to work out the details on the exact services you need before you contact JMARK.
 We have the experience to review your current company operations and develop a customized plan to make your employees take their success to the next level.
-Contact us today at one of our offices in Springfield, Missouri, Tulsa, Oklahoma, or Fayetteville, Arkansas for more information on the many ways JMARK’s services can benefit your company.
+Contact us today at one of our offices in Springfield, Missouri or Tulsa, Oklahoma for more information on the many ways JMARK’s services can benefit your company.